Riicchie/riicchie/README.md

 # 💫 About Me:
-Hi<br>I’m currently learning JS, React, Next.
-There are still a lot of things that I need to learn as of now but I'm go hand in hand with learning and trying things out<br><br>I'm currently working as a Functional Specialist but I'm trying to learn more on the development side first but eventually going over to DevOps.
-I have my fair share of experiences in development, as of now I am developing a solution using Odoo and customizing it with Python and XML<br><br>I'm on who's driven with learning new things and trying out stuff to fit within current knowledge
+Hi I'm Lorenzo Ricci Alagao<br><br>I'm currently working as a Functional Specialist but I'm trying to learn more on the development side first but eventually going over to DevOps.
+I have my fair share of experiences in development, as of now I am developing a solution using Odoo and customizing it with Python and XML<br><br>I'm on who's driven with learning new things and trying out stuff to fit within current knowledge</br></br>I’m currently learning JS, React, Next.
+There are still a lot of things that I need to learn as of now but I'm go hand in hand with learning and trying things out<br>

 ## 🌐 Socials: